LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Results and Reflection

-\paragraph{Reflection: Establish task-specific and pipeline-specific best practices for using LLMs.} The different implementations of crowdsourcing pipelines with LLMs showcase the varying assumptions students hold regarding the performance of these models in completing certain tasks and the amount of instruction needed.
+\paragraphBold{Reflection: Establish task-specific and pipeline-specific best practices for using LLMs.} The different implementations of crowdsourcing pipelines with LLMs reveal diverse student assumptions about model capabilities and necessary instructions.
 Indeed, with the rapid advancement of LLMs and prompting techniques, it is challenging to keep up with LLMs' capabilities and limitations, as well as how they can be applied to specific use cases.
-Instead of trying to form general mental models about constantly evolving LLMs, it may be more beneficial for practitioners to \emph{dynamically adjust} their understanding of LLM usefulness based on the context of their specific use cases.
-To achieve this, practitioners can adopt a mindset that views LLMs as ``Jack of all trades, master of none/few''~\cite{kocon2023chatgpt}, and employ a systematic approach to specifying instructions, gradually moving from sparse to granular.
-Practitioners can start by establishing a baseline using a general and under-specified prompt, with the assumption that LLMs possess sufficient world knowledge to interpret ambiguous requests.
+Instead of forming static and general mental models about LLMs, practitioners should \emph{dynamically adjust} their understanding based on the specific context.
+To achieve this, practitioners can adopt a mindset that views LLMs as ``Jack of all trades, master of none/few''~\cite{kocon2023chatgpt}.
+They could start with broad, general prompts assuming LLMs' basic competency, and refine instructions based on prompt testing outcomes.
+This could evolve from high-level commands to more detailed instructions, addressing any identified deficiencies.
 In the context of \pf, it might be sufficient to implement the \emph{Find} step with a high-level command like ``output any errors in the text,'' without specifying error types.
 Then, if dedicated prompt testing~\cite{ribeiro_2023} reveals instances where the general prompt falls short, practitioners can adjust their prompts to incorporate more specific instructions, such as textual instructions on corner cases, or employ prompt ensembling techniques~\cite{pitis2023boosted}.

 On the other hand, it appears that students have overlooked the fact that LLM performs probabilistic generation during their replication practice, despite being aware of this through their own experiences and course instructions.
 It is intriguing to observe how the non-deterministic nature of LLM tends to be disregarded, particularly when used in a chaining context.
 This oversight may stem from a trade-off between creating prototype chain structures and fine-tuning individual prompts for each sub-task~\cite{wu2022promptchainer}: LLM's non-determinism is typically presented using model confidence or the probability associated with the generated output, which may become a secondary consideration when students can only pass on a single output to the next sub-task.
 To address this, introducing LLM non-determinism as ``noises exposed through voting of multiple LLM workers'' could allow for integration of disagreement mitigation techniques like adaptive decision-making on the number of votes/annotations needed~\cite{lin2014re, nie2020can}.